 /month per user

-eSignatures are used by organisations to create and share forms and agreement documentation with staff, clients, and other businesses for things such as customer and employee onboarding, legal, finance and accounting documents, procurement, account management, service documentation, payroll and finance agreements.
+Organisations use e-Signatures to create and share forms and agreement documentation with staff, clients, and other businesses for customer and employee onboarding, legal, finance and accounting documents, procurement, account management, service documentation, and payroll and finance agreements.

-Reduces the paper usage for print-ship-scan processes, as all operations are now done online. eSignatures significantly lowers the time it takes to complete contracts or approvals from days to minutes.
-They enhances customer experience by using the communication channels of their choice on any device, anytime, anywhere.
-It can improves compliance by providing a traceable, end-to-end audit trail of the various process steps and the transactions involved and mitigate risk of external or internal fraud attempts and help avoid litigation.
+Reduces the paper usage for print-ship-scan processes, as all operations are now online. e-Signatures significantly lowers the time it takes to complete contracts or approvals from days to minutes.
+They enhance customer experience by using the communication channels of their choice on any device, anytime, anywhere.
+It can improve compliance by providing a traceable, end-to-end audit trail of the various process steps and the transactions involved, mitigating the risk of external or internal fraud attempts, and help avoid litigation.

-E-SIGN ACT is defined as the Electronic Signatures in Global and National Commerce Act (e-SIGN) is a U.S. Federal law that was passed in 2000 that enabled the use of electronic records and signatures for commercial transactions.
-The demonstration basically empowers associations to embrace a uniform e-signature handle over each of the 50 states with the affirmation that records can't be declined by a court of law singularly on the premise that they were marked electronically.
-It is the responsibility of the organisation to fulfill the requirements of the E-SIGN ACT for authenticating data and signers.
+The E-SIGN ACT is the Electronic Signatures in Global and National Commerce Act (e-SIGN), a U.S. Federal law passed in 2000 that enabled electronic records and signatures for commercial transactions.
+The demonstration empowers associations to embrace a uniform e-signature handling over 50 states, affirming that records can't be declined by a court of law singularly on the premise that they were marked electronically.
+It is the responsibility of the organisation to fulfil the requirements of the E-SIGN ACT for authenticating data and signers.

 An 'electronic signature' is a legal concept that is defined in eIDAS by the following: